From customs to tradition: 9 things you didn’t know about Cuban culture

 It’s common when traveling to another country to want to be fully immersed in their culture, at least once you get there.
 It’s also normal to not be overly familiar with local customs and traditions.
 Aside from learning these about these things because you’re interested, it will serve you well to familiarize yourself with them before you visit.

 You may think you’re knowledgeable about Cuba – and perhaps you are.
 But the truth is, Cuba (and Cuban culture) has drastically changed since the Cuban Revolution in 1959.
 While the country is still a “throwback” in many ways (antique cars and historical architecture especially), what you think you know about Cuba may be due for some updates.
-Once you’ve studied up, make sure you take advantage of the free flights we’re offering from Miami to Havana (when you book your 2018 trip to Cuba).
-Quantities are limited, though, and are only up for grabs through the month of August.

 Now you’re ready!
 Let’s take a look at 10 things you may not know about Cuban culture.

 When someone tells you they’re “Cuban,” what exactly does that mean?
 Cuban culture and history are a bit more eclectic than you may realize.
 The country is truly a mixed bag when it comes to ethnicities, due to the history of both Spanish influence and slave trade.

 The majority of Cubans come from Spanish and African descent.
 In contrast, the segment of the population that is aboriginal is very low (and typically located in Guantanamo).
 With the addition of Asian descent being common, a large percentage of Cubans are considered mestizo or mulatto (a mix of races).